HL7/davinci-ra/input/pagecontent/report-generation.md

 * `Prefer respond-async`
 * `Accept application/fhir+json`

-Note that both Prefer and Accept are required. **Prefer** specifies the response is immediate or asynchronous, which SHALL be set to *respond-async*. **Accept** specifies the format of the optional OperationOutcome response to the kick-off request.
+Note that both Prefer and Accept are required. §**Prefer** specifies the response is immediate or asynchronous, which SHALL be set to *respond-async*.§ **Accept** specifies the format of the optional OperationOutcome response to the kick-off request.
 Any of the Serialization Format Representations are supported.
 See the base FHIR specification [Asynchronous Request Patterns] for details.

 Query Parameters:
 * `_outputFormat (string, optional, defaults to application/fhir+ndjson)`